tmancal74/aceto/README.rst

 Preferred pronounciation of the library's abbreviation is the Italian one.
 ACETO means vinegar in Italian.
-The library is designed to add some extra flavour to another project, the Python open quantum system theory package [Quantarhei](http://github.com/tmancal74/quantarhei).
+The library is designed to add some extra flavour to another project, the Python open quantum system theory package Quantarhei (see http://github.com/tmancal74/quantarhei).

 HOW TO INSTALL ACETO